rickwest/devsnippets/source/snippets/javascript/index.md

 The let statement declares a local variable in a block scope.
 It is similar to var, in that we can optionally initialize the variable.
 The let statement allows you to create a variable with the scope limited to the block on which it is used.
-It is similar to the variable we declare in other languages
+It is similar to the variable we declare in other languages.

+The let declaration is only supported beginning in [ECMAScript6 (ES6)](http://es6-features.org/#BlockScopedVariables)

 ##### Code